mqtt-ai/mcp-over-mqtt/specification/2025-03-26/basic/mqtt_transport.md

 For `CONNACK` messages sent by the broker, the following user properties **MAY** be set:
 - `MCP-SERVER-NAME`: The broker suggested server name for the MCP server.
 - `MCP-AUTH-ROLE`: The broker suggested role for the MCP client, which is used for a role-based access control (RBAC) mechanism.
+- `MCP-SERVER_NAME-FILTERS`: A list of server name filters that the MCP client can use to subscribe to the server's presence topic.
+This is used for service discovery.

 For `PUBLISH` messages, the following user properties **MUST** be set:
 - `MCP-COMPONENT-TYPE`: `mcp-client` or `mcp-server`.